Bengal1/My_grep/README.md

 ### *Title!!!!:*
+The lines in qoute below are from the Wikipedia page - grep.
+We will use them to demonstrait the use of the the function.
+Let us refer to them as a file 'grep.wiki'.
+"""
 grep is a command-line utility for searching plain-text data sets for lines that match a regular expression.

 Its name comes from the ed command grep (globally search for a regular expression and print matching lines), which has the same effect.